 Issues that Matter Most

-It’s important to increase our economic sustainability in order to become more viable and thriving as a city.
-An equally valuable tool would be to promote environmental sustainability through a more bike-friendly, livable city, where residents can meet their needs without having to continuously rely on a car.
+It is important to promote environmental sustainability through a more bike-friendly, livable city, where residents can meet their needs without having to continuously rely on a car.
 A mixed-use and accessible downtown with housing, retail, restaurants, green spaces, etc., would further provide a valuable center of activity for the city, acting as a catalyst to direct growth within our existing urban footprint, and promoting more active and sustainable lifestyles.

-We also need to diversify the businesses within Dublin.
-Relying too heavily on a particular segment or industry leaves us vulnerable.
-By creating mixed use spaces, we can attract a variety of commercial and retail businesses.
+By focusing on vacant lots (in-fill development) and creating mixed use spaces, we can attract a variety of housing, commercial and retail businesses.
 To ensure that Dublin can grow into the vibrant, economically sustainable city we envision, it is critical that the City Council, staff and residents set the tone for future development through thoughtful land-use planning and zoning.